yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## api client 📁
 Command-line tool for managing or interacting with related tasks.
-* [posting](https://github.com/darrenburns/posting) [❌ 🌐 🖥️CLI 🖥️TUI] - The modern API client that lives in your terminal, not unlike Postman and Insomnia.
+* [posting](https://github.com/darrenburns/posting) [❌ 🌐 🖥️CLI/🖥️TUI] - The modern API client that lives in your terminal, not unlike Postman and Insomnia.

 ## api tool 📁
 Command-line tool for managing or interacting with related tasks.